TetsuakiBaba/ofxOpenCvDnnObjectDetection/README.md

 Simple annotation example to export a yolo format.

 ## Install
-### 1. Install OpenCV by brew.
+### 1. Install OpenCV version.3 by brew.

-    $ brew install opencv
+    $ brew install opencv@3

 ### 2. confirm your opencv version
-Based on OpenCV version, Please re-write ofxYolov2/addon_config.mk file.
+Based on OpenCV@3(version.3) version, Please re-write ofxOpenCvDnnObjectDetection/addon_config.mk file.
 End of the file, there are some description about opencv path for your system.
-Please re-write the version according to your OpenCV version.
-Current (2018/6/15) is 3.4.1_5, If you find other version on your directory tree, /usr/local/Cellar/opencv , please do not forget fill in the correct version on the addon_config.mk file.
+Please re-write the version according to your OpenCV@3 version.
+Current (2019/3/1) is 3.4.5, If you find other version on your directory tree, /usr/local/Cellar/opencv@3 , please do not forget fill in the correct version on the addon_config.mk file.
 You can get your current opencv version by typing below command.

-    $ ls /usr/local/Cellar/opencv
+    $ ls /usr/local/Cellar/opencv@3

 ### 3. Download cfg and weights file
-Download cfg and weights file to each examples directories.
-You can find download shell script on the top of ofxYolov2 directory.
+I put a download shell script on the ofxOpenCvDnnObjectDetection directory. it will download Yolov2 file(cfg and weights) to each examples directories.
+You can find download ofxYolov2 weights and cfg files on each example directories.

-    $ cd ofxYolov2
+    $ cd ofxOpenCvDnnObjectDetection
-    $ sh getYolov2Weights.sh
+    $ sh getWeights.sh

-### 4. Edit yolov2-tiny.cfg
-Edit "thresh .6" to "thresh .01" on each yolov2-tiny.cfg.
-### 5. Update each examples by project generator, then run.
+### 4. Update each examples by project generator, then run.
- Example/camera, single_image or annotation by project generator and add only ofxYolov2 as an addon.
+ Example/camera, single_image or annotation by project generator and add only ofxOpenDvDnnObjectDetection as an addon.
 Then update it. _Attention Please do not include OpenCV addon in OF.
-Be sure to add only ofxYolov2 addon by projectgenerator._

 ## Compatibility
-- only macOS ( tested on Hight Sierra and Sierra)
+- only macOS ( tested on Mojave)
-- of version: 0.9.8
+- of version: 0.10.1

 ## Licence
 [MIT](https://opensource.org/licenses/MIT)